 At Laleham Lea School, we always treat bullying, including allegations of bullying, very seriously.
 It conflicts sharply with the school's policy on equal opportunities, as well as with its social and moral principles.
-Bullying can be so serious that it causes psychological damage, eating disorders, self-harm and even suicide, and, whilst bullying is not a specific criminal offence, there are criminal laws which apply to harassment and threatening behaviour.
+Bullying can be so serious that it causes psychological damage, eating disorders, self-harm and even suicide, and, whilst bullying is not a specific criminal offence, there are criminal laws which apply to harassment, threatening behaviour stalking and upskirting.